 When treating back pain, the appropriate use of ice and heat can make a big difference in how you feel and how you heal.
 Following these general rules will help you navigate the use of these healing modalities.

 When dealing with musculoskeletal back pain, ice and heat can be very helpful.
-For hundreds of years, doctors and therapists have used cryotherapy and thermotherapy to help their patients feel better and heal faster.
+For over one hundred years, chiropractors and physical therapists have used cryotherapy and thermotherapy to help their patients feel better and heal faster.
 Yet, for many, there is still some confusion when to use ice versus heat.
-I have found that knowing their physiological effects can make it easier to understand when they are best used.
+As a chiropractor, I have found that knowing their physiological effects can make it easier to understand when they are best used.

 The physiological effects of cryotherapy (cold therapy) include reductions in pain, blood flow, swelling, inflammation, muscle spasm, and metabolic demand.

 The physiological effects of thermotherapy (heat therapy) include pain relief, reduction in muscle tension and spasm, and increases in blood flow, metabolism, and elasticity of connective tissues.
 Heat therapy can also reduce pain from delayed-onset muscle soreness (DOMS).